AutoScout24/heka-kinesis-output/README.md

 It will then build the record and place it in a buffer to be sent out.
 Once we have at most 5MB of data (less depending upon your number of kinesis shards) we send the data through to kinesis asynchronously.
 Each batch can be [at most 5M and individual messages can be at most 1M][4].

-> **Note** Batching will only be sent once 5MB (or your max for your shard count) has been reached.
-Therefore it is only really applicable to high frequency messages. **This plugin will introduce latency in to your logs.**
+> **Note:** Batching will be sent once 5MB (or your max for your shard count) has been reached.

+You can set the `ticker_interval` parameter allows you to flush more regularly if your data takes a while to reach 5MB.

 If you choose to leave your access key and secret access key out then it will inherit the EC2 role credentials.